pocketnetteam/pocketnet.core/doc/i2p.md

 Note the IP address and port the SAM proxy is listening to; usually, it is `127.0.0.1:7656`.

-Once an I2P router with SAM enabled is up and running, use the following Bitcoin Core configuration options:
+Once an I2P router with SAM enabled is up and running, use the following Pocketnet Core configuration options:

 ```